-Observe the safety warnings " ∧ in Warning and control lamps on page 111.
+Observe the safety warnings >>> Δ in Warning and control lamps on page 109.

-Fig. 193 In the windscreen: field of vision of the Lane Assist system camera.
+the Lane Assist system camera.

-Using the camera located in the windscreen, the Lane Assist system detects the possible lines dividing the lanes.
+Using the camera located in the windscreen. the Lane Assist system detects the possible lines dividing the lanes.
 When the vehicle involuntarily approaches a dividing line it has detected, the system notifies the driver with a corrective steering movement.
 This movement can be over-regulated at any time.